Inner Ear Infection (Otitis Interna) in Cats

 How is otitis interna treated?

-Otitis interna is a very serious condition.
+Otitis interna is a serious condition.
 If your cat cannot eat or drink normally due to nausea or disorientation, hospitalization for intravenous fluid therapy is generally warranted.
 Nausea must be controlled, and dehydration avoided.
 It may be necessary to sedate or anesthetize your cat to see the ear tissues adequately, take samples for bacterial culture, and appropriately clean the ear.

 Treatment of the underlying infection is essential, and your veterinarian will prescribe the appropriate medications.
 Medications may be administered directly in the ear, orally, or both.
-Antibiotics, such as amoxicillin-clavulanate (Clavamox®), enrofloxacin (Baytril®), clindamycin (various trade names), or cefpodoxime (Simplicef), will be prescribed for a bacterial infection for a minimum of six to eight weeks.
+Antibiotics, such as amoxicillin-clavulanate (Clavamox®), enrofloxacin (Baytril®), clindamycin (various trade names), or cefpodoxime (Simplicef®), will be prescribed for a bacterial infection for a minimum of six to eight weeks.
 If the infection is fungal, an anti-fungal medication, often itraconazole (Intrafungol®), will be prescribed.
 Whatever medications are chosen, they must be given precisely as prescribed.

 Cats with otitis interna occasionally require surgery if they have relapses, do not respond to medical management, or deteriorate despite treatment.
 Surgery is reserved for cats with fluid build-up in the middle ear, an infection of the bone surrounding the ear (called osteomyelitis), or a mass (benign or malignant tumor) that arises from the middle ear or the eustachian tube (the tube leading from the middle ear to the back of the mouth).
-Surgery may be performed to drain the middle ear cavity, or, in severe cases of middle and inner ear infection, the entire external ear canal may also be removed.
-For more information on this surgery, see the handout “Total Ear Canal Ablation and Bulla Osteotomy (TECA-BO)”.
-The severity of the nervous system signs associated with otitis interna does not determine the need for surgery.

 Are there any potential complications or long-term effects of otitis interna?

+A severe inner ear infection can spread to the part of the brain that controls your cat’s breathing and heart rate, although this is quite rare.
 Two potential long-term complications of inner ear infection include a permanently altered sense of balance and persistent signs of Horner’s syndrome.
 Your cat may also become permanently deaf in the affected ear.

 Most cats with otitis interna respond well to medical management.
 Expect a two to four-month course of oral antibiotics to prevent a relapse.
 The altered sense of balance that accompanies otitis interna typically improves within two to six weeks.